MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/customerInsights/overview.md

 # customerInsights

-Common Data Model Schema for the Customer Insights' Solution
+CDM Schema for the Customer Insights' Solution

 ## Entities